srm-kzilla/springboard/README.md

 $ yarn start
 ```

+## Inside the box 📦

+Wondering what `Springboard` can do?
+Here's a neat [wiki](https://github.com/srm-kzilla/springboard/wiki/Inside-the-box) to get you onboard!

 ## License 📜

 `Springboard` is available under the MIT license.
 See the LICENSE file for more info.